 Based on what you told us between May 2019 and July 2020, from 2021 we aim to provide the following, under Social Activities and Cohesion:

 - Community Cuppa & Crafts, Coffee Stop, Family Fun & Reading Club

 - Youth work/youth club and youth projects

 - Grants awarded to Eastside Community Heritage, Sports & Life Skills CIC, Studio 3 Arts, Chadwell Heath Residents Association, Independent Karate Clubs

 - New grant pot for Social Activities projects

+When we created our first Plan you said you wanted more things for Children, Families and Young people to do.
+Young people in particular have been identified as a focal point for both aspiration and challenge (young people are those aged 12-19).
 So we put out a tender for a company to consult with children and young people on the type of provision they would like to see in the area and identify any gaps.
 We then commissioned the Kaizen Partnership to carry out the research and they produced this report.

 We also consulted with older people to identify their needs.